 STP Supervisors will monitor SafetyNet inspection data to ensure officers/inspectors are checking roadside for OOS carriers.
 Reports will be generated and distributed monthly.

-Additionally, STP receives reports from the FMCSA identifying carriers that were subject to an OOSO but were not cited roadside.
+Additionally, STP headquarters monitors the FMCSA Out-of-Service Catch Rate Reports via A&I on identification of carriers that were subject to an OOSO but were not cited roadside.